sboily/xivo-docker/README.md

+Dockerfile for XiVO

+## Warning

-Dockerfile for XiVO.
-Not working for the moment because Docker support 64 bits guest.
+This dockerfile is not working for the moment because Docker support 64 bits guest.
 Working when XiVO 64 bits are ready.

+## Build

+To build the image, simply invoke

+    docker.io build github.com/sboily/xivo-docker

+A prebuilt container is also available in the docker index

+    docker.io pull quintana/xivo-docker

+## Usage

+To run the container, do the following:

+    docker run -d -P quintana/xivo-docker